2qx/grpc-bchrpc-browser/example/README.md

-This example prints live unconfirmed transactions using the parent package to a web console.
+This example subscribes to unconfirmed transactions in a web worker and passes them back to the main window.

-To build it use:

-    npm run build

-... from the example directory